 Weeks 7–12

 Once you’ve made it to week seven, you will probably feel like you are ready to return to normal.
 You may be able to walk on your own and start doing more physically demanding jobs like housekeeping, driving, and shopping.
-At this point your most crucial task is to stick to your exercise and rehab plan – something we are big advocates of at Home Care Assistance.
-This will continue to build your strength.
+At this point your most crucial task is to stick to your exercise and rehab plan.

 You may benefit from help with: